nuehm-arno/axolotl-debian-packaging/README.md

 ```

 ## Building the Debian package
-In this step, you will be asked to add metadata to the package files "changelog" and "copyright".
+During this step, you will be asked to add metadata to the package files "changelog" and "copyright".

-The info for "changelog" is the number of closed bugs "#nnnn", which I cannot provide (--> resulting in a Lintian error message).
+In "changelog" the bug number of "intend-to-package" (ITP) has to be added, when available.

-And the info for "copyright" is Upstream-Contact "nanu-c" and Source "https://github.com/nanu-c/axolotl".
+In "copyright" the Upstream-Contact is "nanu-c" and the Source is "https://github.com/nanu-c/axolotl".
 ```
 cd $(go env GOPATH)/src/github.com/nanu-c/axolotl make build_package